Choosing a Smart Hoop

 Batteries

-The Hyperion uses a single, removable battery while the Phoenix uses a series of smaller, non-removable batteries spaced throughout the hoop.?
+All Hyperion models except for the Phoenix use a single, removable battery while the Phoenix uses a series of smaller, non-removable batteries spaced throughout the hoop.
 Both options have their advantages and disadvantages.

-A removable battery means that you never have to stop and wait for your hoop to recharge.?
-When one battery dies, swapping it out takes only a few seconds.?
-The Hyperion includes a 2-slot charger with car adapter that will charge two batteries in about an hour.?
-The main disadvantage of the removable battery is that it creates a small gap - about an inch and a half - with no LEDs.?
+A removable battery means that you never have to stop and wait for your hoop to recharge.
+When one battery dies, swapping it out takes only a few seconds.
+Removable battery versions include a 2-slot charger that will charge two batteries in about an hour.
+The main disadvantage of the removable battery is that it creates a small gap - about an inch and a half - with no LEDs.
 For many patterns the gap is undetectable, but it becomes more noticeable with dense, bright patterns.
+The 5/8" Hyperion Lite is an exception and has no battery gap with a removable battery.
+It accomplishes this using three small LEDs that run above the battery compartment.
+However, the Hyperion Lite uses smaller batteries and requires more frequent battery changes, and is somewhat more sensitive to rough handling.

 Balance

-The Hyperion's single battery means there's slightly more weight on one side of the hoop.?
-Whether the imbalance is noticeable depends on the hoop size and your hooping style.?
-If you select the balancing option, counterweights are added to the hoop at two points to balance out the weight of the battery.?
-This makes the total weight roughly equal to that of the Phoenix.
+Having a single removable battery means there's slightly more weight on one side of the hoop.
+Whether the imbalance is noticeable depends on the hoop size and your hooping style.
+If you select the balancing option, counterweights are added to the hoop at two points to balance out the weight of the battery.
+This makes the total weight for 3/4" hoops roughly equal to that of the Phoenix.

 Maintenance

-Removable batteries for the Hyperion are inexpensive and available all over the world, and can often be found in vape shops.?
+Removable batteries for the Hyperion are relatively inexpensive and available all over the world.
 We tell customers to expect to replace their batteries every year or two for best performance.

 Sizing

-Our hoops are available in sizes from 22" to 40" in half-inch increments.?
-The Hyperion includes a free downsizing; the Phoenix does not.?
-Both models can be resized, but due to the added complexity of the internal batteries, resizing the Phoenix costs slightly more.
+Our hoops are available in sizes from 22" to 40" in half-inch increments.
+The 3/4" models (Hyperion and Hyperion Core) include a free downsize, redeemable any time.
+Phoenix and Hyperion Lite hoops do not..
+All models can be resized, but due to the added complexity of the internal batteries, resizing the Phoenix costs slightly more.